-Sebastian Blanck is part of a new generation of artists unabashedly looking back, and developing upon, the creative advances of artistic predecessors.
-With an eye to the Impressionist’s work of Bonnard, Vuillard and Degas, Blanck’s canvases are filled with deeply intimate portrayals of his everyday life with wife — artist Isca Greenfield-Sanders — and close friends in New York.
-His emphasis on pattern, lack of specificity, and cool, formal compositions suggest a dialogue with the more formalist concerns associated with Pop Art.
-A master of traditional draftsmanship, Blanck’s unique interpretations and advancements mark an emerging trajectory within contemporary art.
+Sebastian Blanck is part of a new generation of artists unabashedly looking back at, and developing upon, the creative advances of his predecessors.
+With an eye on Impressionists and post-Impressionists such as Bonnard, Vuillard and Degas, Blanck’s painted and collaged canvases are filled with deeply intimate portrayals of his everyday life with his wife, the artist Isca Greenfield-Sanders, their children and close friends.
+Yet his emphasis on pattern, lack of specificity, and cool, formal compositions suggest a dialogue with the more formalist concerns associated with Pop Art.

-Born in New Haven, CT, 1976, Blanck received a BFA in Painting from the Rhode Island School of Design.
-He was the Visiting Artist at the American Academy in Rome, 2001, and since that time has received extensive solo exhibitions throughout the U.S. Blanck’s work has been written about in New York Magazine, The New Yorker, Art Forum, Paper Magazine, and The New York Art World.
+Born in New Haven, Connecticut, 1976, Blanck received a BFA in Painting from the Rhode Island School of Design.
+He was selected as Visiting Artist at the American Academy in Rome, 2001, and since that time has had extensive solo exhibitions throughout the United States and Europe.
+Blanck’s work has been written about in New York Magazine, The New Yorker, Art Forum, Paper Magazine, and The New York Art World.
 Blanck lives and works in New York City.